bramus/specificity/README.md

 ## Acknowledgements

-The code was sparked by [the wonderful Specificity Calculator created by Kilian Valkhof / Polypane](https://polypane.app/css-specificity-calculator/).
+The idea to create this package was sparked by [the wonderful Specificity Calculator created by Kilian Valkhof / Polypane](https://polypane.app/css-specificity-calculator/), a highly educational tool that not only calculates the specificity, but also explains which parts are responsible for it.

 The heavy lifting of doing the actual parsing is done by [CSSTree](https://github.com/csstree/csstree).